nguyer/global-forum-2022-firefly-workshop/docs/part_ii.md

 Now we will create a Contract Interface and API just like we did in the first part of the workshop with the [FireFly Sandbox](http://127.0.0.1:5109/home?action=contracts.interface).

+You will need to get the ABI from the JSON file that your compiler used when ou compiled your contract.
+Depending on whether you used Hardhat or Remix this may vary.

 ## Mint some tokens to your wallet

 Lastly, you can open the Swagger UI for your custom contract, and mint some tokens!

+## Congratulations!

+Congratulations!
+You've launched your very own NFT contract using FireFly on a public blockchain!
+Now you are equipped with the tools you need to launch your own Web3 project on public chains.